 Responding to a call

 If you get a call from our call centre, an ambulance has already been dispatched.
 The Community First Responder is not legally obliged to respond.
 The First Responder operates in a voluntary capacity only.

-If your location is a static location with no landline, we can still register your defibrillator on the CFRS.
-We do endeavour to not use mobile numbers as emergency contact numbers as people are not always at the location, they may leave the club/organisation or for such times when they are absent or on holiday.
+If your location is a static location with no landline, we can still register your defibrillator on the CFR Network.
+We do endeavour to not use personal mobile numbers as emergency contact numbers.

 No. CFR members are able to provide their own defibrillators if they choose and still sign up to the CFR program.